-- 5.3.151 In the UK, a company registry search will confirm that the applicant company has not been, or is not in the process of being, dissolved, struck off or wound up.
+- 5.3.149 Unlike publicly quoted companies, the activities of private or unlisted companies are often carried out for the profit/benefit of a small and defined group of individuals or entities.
+Such firms are also subject to a lower level of public disclosure than public companies.
+In general, however, the structure, ownership, purposes and activities of many private companies will be clear and understandable. - 5.3.150 Where private companies are well known, reputable organisations, with long histories in their industries and substantial public information about them, the standard evidence may well be sufficient to meet the firm's obligations.
+Where a higher risk of money laundering is associated with the business relationship, however, EDD (and enhanced monitoring) must be applied. - 5.3.151 In the UK, a company registry search (or enquiry of the Charities Commission in the case of a Charitable Incorporated Organisation) will confirm that the applicant company has not been, or is not in the process of being, dissolved, struck off or wound up.
 In the case of non-UK companies, firms should make similar search enquiries of the registry in the country of incorporation of the applicant for business. - 5.3.152 Standards of control over the issue of documentation from company registries vary between different countries.
 Attention should be paid to the jurisdiction the documents originate from and the background against which they are produced. - 5.3.153 Whenever faced with less transparency, less of an industry profile, or less independent means of verification of the client entity, firms should consider the money laundering or terrorist financing risk presented by the entity, and therefore the extent to which, in addition to the standard evidence, they should verify the identities of other shareholders and/or controllers.
-It is important to know and understand any associations the entity may have with other jurisdictions (headquarters, operating facilities, branches, subsidiaries, etc) and the individuals who may influence its operations (political connections, etc).
+It is important to know and understand any associations the entity may have with other jurisdictions (headquarters, operating facilities, branches, subsidiaries, etc.) and the individuals who may influence its operations (political connections, etc.).
 A visit to the place of business may be helpful to confirm the existence and activities of the entity. - 5.3.154 Firms may find the sectoral guidance in Part II helpful in understanding some of the business relationships that may exist between the customer and other entities in particular business areas.